johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-General-Report-Overview.md

 # Reporting Connectors

-Microsoft Edge for Business Reporting connectors enable admins to send user security events from the browser to participating provider endpoints.
+Microsoft Edge for Business Reporting connectors enable admins to gain insights into browser-based security events with a direct connection between Edge for Business and your preferred security solution

 ## Security Events